git/git-merge/breakouts/source-code-integrity.md

   * Yes, that could well be the case
   * If the vendor is a hobbyist, it’s on the enterprise to compensate the hobbyist
 * What’s the tooling to verify the attestations for some repo you’re consuming?
-  * One option is to trust the attestation to an extent, check the revision matches the attestation, etc.
+  * One option is to trust the provider of the attestation to an extent, check the revision matches the attestation, etc.
-  * Who makes the attestation (maintainer of repository vs someone else for eg) is an interesting question
+  * Who makes the attestation (maintainer of repository vs someone else for example) is an interesting question
-* gittuf
+* Back to gittuf
-  * SLSA isn’t prescriptive
+  * SLSA isn’t prescriptive about tooling
   * You can meet a lot of these requirements by trusting a platform to do them
   * But maybe we can go further and remove the need to trust the platform
-  * What does it mean to be SLSA Level 3 if the system enforcing those things can be compromised
+  * What does it mean to be SLSA Level 3 if the system enforcing those things can be compromised?
+That's what gittuf addresses in the context of the source track
-* Thoughts on code review
+* Thoughts on code review as a source track requirement
   * Anonymity / pseudo-anonymity are important
   * Individuals can’t meet this requirement
   * In startups: requiring code reviews would be difficult